rynonl/apimok/README.md

 (Better command line support coming soon)

-With the server running, simply open your test .html file to run your test suite.
+With the server running, simply open your test .html in the browser by going to http://localhost:3001/path/to/testrunner to run your tests.

 Current Limitations
 ===================